adam-patalong-aurora/order-hub-api-doc/docs/orders/create.en.md

 ## Sending the order

-Send the order prepared according to the above information as a query body using the `POST` method under the API `/api/v1/sales-channels-orders`.
+Send the order prepared according to the above information as a query body using the `POST` method under the API `{{ domain.base_url }}/api/v1/sales-channels-orders`.
 Place [authorization data](../../authorization) in the query header.